emmajanedrews/base-template/_posts/2017-11-21-5-home-maintenance-projects-to-do-twice-a-year.md

 {% include pullquote.html %}

-**3. Check the perimeter of your home for any openings.** Sometimes caulk has shrunk, in which case you’ll need to re-caulk it in order to keep critters and pests out.
+**3. Check the perimeter of your home for any openings.** Sometimes caulk can shrink, in which case you’ll need to re-caulk it in order to keep critters and pests out.

 **4. Change out the batteries in your smoke detectors.** While you’re doing that, I also recommend that you check the batteries in your flashlights and your emergency preparedness kits.
 You don’t want to be caught in a storm with dead batteries.